Clinical Investigation and Translational Science

 A personal statement (1-2 pages) that includes a brief description of the applicant’s background, long term research and career goals, and an indication of the basis for application into the MSCI-TS Program including how this program fits into the applicant’s career objectives.

 A current curriculum vitae is required.

-Applicants requiring a student visa (requires full-time enrollment) are required to obtain a Supervising Professor, Supervising Committee, and submit a Research Proposal Packet on or before the application deadline for the Fall semester they are applying for.
+Applicants requiring a student visa (requires full-time enrollment) are required to obtain a Supervising Professor, Research Supervising Committee (RSC), and submit a Research Proposal Packet on or before the application deadline for the Fall semester they are applying for.

 Successful completion of the MSCI-TS Program requires the satisfactory completion of all required coursework, completion of a MSCI-TS COGS approved research project, submission of a manuscript to a peer-reviewed publication, and MSCI-TS COGS approval of the student’s manuscript.
 (Note: The manuscript must be related to the student’s approved research project and approved by the MSCI-TS COGS in order to satisfy the manuscript requirement of the MSCI-TS Program.)
 A total of thirty (30) semester credit hours (SCH) are required to obtain the MSCI-TS degree.

 Coursework.
 Students must satisfactorily complete all required didactic courses.
 MSCI-TS elective courses may be taken and counted towards the thirty (30) SCH graduation requirement.

 Research Project.
 A Supervising Professor, Research Supervising Committee (RSC), and written research proposal must be submitted (prior to the one-year anniversary of the student’s acceptance into the MSCI-TS Program) and approved by the MSCI-TS COGS.